alessandrocuzzocrea/garden/src/notes/designing-games.md

 - New and shiny technology can be exciting, but it's important to avoid turning your game into just a tech demo.
 - To achieve success, you should leverage your innovative technology to create meaningful experiences that were not possible before.

+**Emotion through primal threats**
+- Some dangers (like poisonous critters, rotten foods, visibly diseased people) are so impressed in our DNA that just the sight evoke special adrenaline response.
+- So it's easy to provoke an adrenaline rush just by showing those in a game.
+- movies and games abuse those a lot so people may be already desensitize.
+- to really horrify players, you must disturb them on a deeper level.

 ## Part 2 - Game Crafting

 ### Elegance